tasket/Qubes-vpn-support/README.md

 Quickstart setup guide
 -

-1. Create a proxyVM using a template with VPN/tunnel software installed (i.e. OpenVPN).
-(In Qubes 4.0 a proxyVM is called an `AppVM` with the `provides network` option enabled; this document will use the more descriptive `proxyVM` term...)
+1. Create a ProxyVM using a template with VPN/tunnel software installed (i.e. OpenVPN).
+(In Qubes 4.0 a proxyVM is called an 'AppVM' with the `provides network` option enabled; this document will use the more descriptive 'ProxyVM' term...)

    Make a choice for the networking/netvm setting, such as `sys-net`.

    Next, add `vpn-handler-openvpn` to the proxyVM's Settings / Services tab.
 Do not add other network services such as Network Manager.

-2. Copy the VPN config files from your service provider to the proxyVM's /rw/config/vpn folder, then copy or link the desired config to 'vpn-client.conf':
+2. Copy the VPN config files from your service provider to the ProxyVM's /rw/config/vpn folder, then copy or link the desired config to 'vpn-client.conf':

    ```
    cd /rw/config/vpn